raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _You can use Immutable.js.
 If you don't want to use this, you can also use (for Objects) `Object.assign({}, obj)` or (if not in ES2015) `_.extend({}, obj)` or `$.extend({}, obj)`
     * _For arrays `[].contact(list)`_
 * Explain the difference between synchronous and asynchronous functions.
+    * _Synchronous way: It waits for each operation to complete, after that only it executes the next operation._
+    * _Asynchronous way: It never waits for each operation to complete.
+The result of each operation will be handled once the result is available._
 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`